plotzing/plotzing/README.md

 *Improving graph aesthetics*

-In addition to changing the labels and hiding or showing components of our graph, such as the datapoints, we can also improve the aesthetics of our graph.
+We can also improve the aesthetics of our graph.
 For example, the code below increases the thickness of our error bars, increases the size of our datapoints, and sets the colors of our graph to blue and turquoise:

 ```{r, echo=TRUE, eval=FALSE}
 graph_bar("jealousy_wealthy", "gender", "relationship_status", setdotsize=3, seterrorbarthickness=2, setcolors=c("blue","turquoise")